mindStrata/blandquill/README.md

 ## Introduction

-_BlandQuill_ is a blog website.
+**BlandQuill** is a blogging website.
 Here we provide blogs regarding technology, education, film and sports.

 ## Tech stack or tools of `BlandQuill`